lushtechnology/ZPass/README.md

 # Known Issues
 * Some UX Views are slow and blocking for the purpose of quick prototyping.
 * XRP Payment has been develped, however xrpl4j-client (both 3.0.1 and 2.5.1 versions) package doesn't work on android.
-As work around we used HTTP-RPC, whcih doesn't enable all features [Stackoverflow](https://stackoverflow.com/questions/67919450/unable-to-instantiate-xrplclient-object-android-studio).
+As work around we used HTTP-RPC, which doesn't enable all features [Stackoverflow](https://stackoverflow.com/questions/67919450/unable-to-instantiate-xrplclient-object-android-studio).